Marie-Sophie Lappe

 She speaks German and English.

 She holds a master’s degree in Economics and Finance from the University of Tübingen.
-In her master thesis, she explored the modelling and estimation of rare disaster risk in Dynamic Stochastic General Equilibrium (DSGE) models.
+In her master's thesis, she explored the modelling and estimation of rare disaster risk in Dynamic Stochastic General Equilibrium (DSGE) models.
 Before joining Bruegel, she worked at the European Central Bank in the International Policy analysis division.
-She worked on commodity markets, ranging from analysis on geopolitical risk in oil markets to the effects of El Niño on food commodity prices.
-She also has experience analysing international financial markets, where she was involved on monitoring developments in bond and equity markets.
+She worked on commodity markets, ranging from analysis of geopolitical risks in oil markets to the effects of El Niño on food commodity prices.
+She also has experience analysing international financial markets, where she was involved in monitoring developments in bond and equity markets.

 Featured work